tcsvn/pyadlml/docs/user_guide/pipeline.rst

    :align: center

-With the introduction of pipelines, sklearn offers a neat way to achieve this goal.
-However sklearn's pipeline functionality falls short in certain important aspects.
+With the introduction of pipelines, scikit-learn offers a neat way to achieve this goal.
+However sklearn pipeline's functionality falls short in certain important aspects.
-There is no way to transform y-labels inside a pipeline step, which is required by pyadlml as an event stream is transformed, upsampled before activity labels are assigned to observations.
-Furthermore sklearns pipeline does not allow for steps to be conditionally executed during training, testing or in production.
-As e.g labels should not be transformed in production sklearns pipeline poses a problem.
-Therefore Pyadlml defines a new pipeline on top of sklearns pipeline with full backwards compatibility.
-Even if there is no need for using a pipeline in conjunction with activity-assistant the capabilities enable a clean machine learning workflow that is reproducible, consistent and works particularly well with cross validation and grid search.
+There is no way to transform y-labels inside a pipeline step.
+This is required by pyadlml as an event stream is transformed, maybe upsampled before the *LabelEncoder* assigns activities to observations.
+Furthermore sklearn pipeline's do not allow for steps to be conditionally executed during training, testing or in production.
+If a pipeline step drops duplicates for i.i.d data this should only occur during training and not during evaluation or in production.
+To tackle these issues pyadlml extends sci-kit learn's pipeline with full backwards compatibility.
 A pipeline can be initialized and used for fitting and transforming data just as in sklearn:

 .. code:: python